suptoasty/secure_pypad/README.md

 # secure_pypad

-Currently only AES is used and 5 modes are selectable, 4 work (NEED TO FIX OPENPGP)
+Currently only AES is used and 5 modes are selectable

 ###Install Instructions